NBKelly/2022_AdventOfCode/README.md

 #### Part Two
 Floor fill from all of the tiles found in Part One, selecting every tile which is not 9.
 Sort the areas, the select the tree largest and multiply them together.

+### Day 10: Syntax Scoring

+Just use a stack.
+You know what a stack is, right?

+#### Part One
+Add opening parenthesis to a stack, pop when you see a closing parenthesis and compare.

+#### Part Two
+Count whatever is left in the stack after your line is cleared.

 ## Visualizations